nicolastonon/tZq-TMVA-code/COMBINE/README_Combine.txt

 - Move to COMBINE/ dir.

-- /!\ NB : The 'templates' dir. must contain a file named 'Combine_Input.root', to which the datacards are pointing to.
+- /!\ NB : The 'templates' dir. must contain a file named 'Combine_Input_SUFFIX.root', to which the datacards are pointing to.
 This file contains [3 regions * 4 channels] = 12 nominal templates (+ all the systematics shifted templates), from which Combine will perform the template fit.
 Make sure that you're using the right input file. (read the other README.txt to know how to create the templates)
+- For Template files, we use the convention : 'Combine_Input_Signal.root' (where signal = 'tZq', 'ttZ', 'tZqANDttZ', 'tZqANDFakes').

 -----------------------------------
 ########     ###    ########    ###     ######     ###    ########  ########   ######
 ##     ##   ## ##      ##      ## ##   ##    ##   ## ##   ##     ## ##     ## ##    ##